corn2code/TWAStutorial/README.md

 ```bash
 python3 make_rna_ss.py ../input/out.kallisto
 ```
 The final output is the file named "merged_gene_tpms.csv".
-This example was with just six individuals the complete gene expression dataset is located in the [Figshare link](https://figshare.com/articles/dataset/merged_gene_tpms_longestT_csv_zip/24470758?file=42997288)
+This example was with just six individuals, the complete gene expression dataset is located in the [Figshare link](https://figshare.com/articles/dataset/merged_gene_tpms_longestT_csv_zip/24470758?file=42997288)